USDOT-SDC/sdc-dot-webportal/README.md

     - APP_DOMAIN - App domain name
     - REDIRECT_URL - Re-direct URL for the user pool
     - API_ENDPOINT - URL for the API endpoint
-    - STREAMING_URL - Streaming URL for the webportal

 ## Deployment steps for the application UI